 The modern business which hopes to maintain its position in the market place, and its value, must protect its IP portfolio.

-Registering any IP which is capable of being registered is an essential starting point for IP risk management; however, this is just the beginning.
-The prudent business will then monitor the market place, and ensure that competitors are not copying their patents, designs, and trade marks; and making every effort to prevent over-use of its distinctive brand which will dilute its value, and to cause it to become generic.
+Registering any IP is an essential starting point for IP risk management; however, this is just the beginning.
+The prudent business will then monitor the market place, and ensure that competitors are not copying their patents, designs, and trademarks; and making every effort to prevent over-use of its distinctive brand which will dilute its value, and to cause it to become generic.

 If a competitor is infringing your IP rights through publication, or a process or product, then you are faced with the prospect of enforcing your rights through the courts.
 This can be entirely necessary, even if your IP rights are all registered rights.
 Your competitor will also be aware that many companies cannot afford to bring an IP action, as it is widely considered that IP litigation is the most expensive form of litigation someone can conduct.